patrickamadeus/patrickamadeus.github.io/index.md

 ## About Me

-- I am a _first-year_ **PhD Student** at [MBZUAI](https://mbzuai.ac.ae/) 🤖, where I focus on multimodal NLP topics, particularly in vision-language interaction.
-I venture around VLM and UMM alignment, interpretability, and evaluation.
+- I am a **PhD student** at [MBZUAI](https://mbzuai.ac.ae/) 🤖, where I focus on multimodal NLP topics, particularly vision-language interaction.
+I also work on vision-language alignment, unified (any) multimodal models, and large-scale evaluations.

-- I am also a **Research Engineer** at SMU 🇸🇬, working under the supervision of [Prof. Chong-Wah Ngo](https://scholar.google.com/citations?user=HM39HrUAAAAJ&hl=en).
-Our current research work lies at the intersection of multilingual and multimodal interpretation.

-- Previously, I earned my Bachelor’s degree in CS from Institut Teknologi Bandung, where I worked under [Prof. Ayu Purwarianti](https://scholar.google.com/citations?user=8jUro_cAAAAJ&hl=en) on explainable multimodal synthetic data generation.
-Aside from research, I also do AI Engineering for various use cases.
+- Previously, I was a **Research Engineer** at SMU 🇸🇬 working at the intersection of multilingual and multimodal interpretation under Prof.[ Chong-Wah Ngo](https://scholar.google.com/citations?user=HM39HrUAAAAJ&hl=en).
+I earned my bachelor’s degree in CS from Institut Teknologi Bandung, where I worked under Prof.[Ayu Purwarianti](https://scholar.google.com/citations?user=8jUro_cAAAAJ&hl=en) on explainable multimodal synthetic data generation.
+In addition to research, I also do AI engineering for various use cases.
 You can see my other experiences [here](https://www.linkedin.com/in/patrickamadeus/).

+- Further, I plan to specialize my studies in developing methods to better align different modalities, with the goal of mitigating modality imbalance, especially in the avenue of unified multimodal models.

 ## Research Interests

-At the moment, I often explore the following topics, ordered by the degree of my interest and experience:
-1. **Multimodal Alignment:** Vision-language models (VLMs), unified multimodal models (UMMs), and multimodal alignment through both architectural and non-architectural adaptations (e.g., test-time optimization, data reformulation, prompting, RL, etc.).
-2. **Multimodal Interpretability:** Diagnosis of modality imbalance (bimodal, trimodal, cross-modal), neuron-level intervention, analysis of modality attention distribution, and task-specific gradient reweighting.
-3. **Domain-specific Multimodal Applications:** Large-scale data curation and the development of multilingual and multicultural multimodal benchmarks.
+During my study and from my prior experience, I often work around these topics (but not limited to):
+1. **Multimodal Imbalance:** I believe that imbalanced learning is a pressing bottleneck that inhibits us to obtain reliable multimodal models, as modality shortcuts and bias phenomena can harm both of their performance and evaluation objectiveness.
+My work focuses on discovering the root cause of this bottleneck and exploring methods to better align models in these imbalanced scenarios.
+2. **LLM/VLM Alignment:** I also work on both architectural and non-architectural adaptations (knowledge enrichment, data reformulation, RL) to address above issue and/or improve multimodal language modeling in general.
+3. **Large-Scale Evaluations:** I often question model robustness in varying resource-level scenarios, which requires balancing wide and specific high-quality evaluation coverage.
+My work in this area aims for better inclusivity in multimodal models, specifically by tackling concept underrepresentation through targeted data curation in multilingual and multicultural domains.

 ## Updates